chriscameron90/google-homepage/README.md

-# Rebuild the Google homepage - Odin Project
+# Rebuild the Google homepage - The Odin Project

 Here I am attempting to rebuild the Google homepage from scratch, without any of the Search functionality or more complicated account functionality.